 By far and away, the most important thing to think about when getting the nutrients for endurance training is your carb intake.
 You’re going to be exercising to your absolute limit, and your body needs fuel to be able to do that.

 Carbo-loading is one of the most famous ways to do it, but we’ll break it down.
-Generally speaking, you need to be eating a lot of complex carbohydrates around 12-3 hours pre-exercise to get the fuel you need.
+Generally speaking, you need to eat a lot of complex carbohydrates around 12-3 hours pre-exercise to get the fuel you need.
 Complex carbs like brown rice and pasta are prime examples, and they’ll release energy slowly to keep you going for a long time instead of quick sharp bursts.

 Other than fuel, you need to make sure your recovery and your calorie intake are up to scratch as well.
 Exercising for a long period uses a huge number of calories, and you need to make sure your diet will account for it.
 Meal timing, planning, and portion sizes are all your friends here.
 Even hydration is vital if you want to keep going.

 Healthy fats are one of the most pivotal parts of your recovery, so time them right to repair your body after you have trained.
 Similarly, protein goes a long way in creating new cells and aiding this reparation and building new muscle fibres to help your performance in the long run.
 You need to find the balance in your macronutrients to perform at your peak (but still keep a balanced diet to get your micronutrients too!)

 The final point we’ll look at in the essentials of endurance training is how to monitor the progress you’ve made over time.
 There are always different ways to go about it depending on what you’re doing, but some things stay the same.
 Here are a few of the most popular ways to do it.